capitalch/trace/tracking.md

 8. Branch edit, Fy Year edit is not being possible.
 It is throwing server side error

 # 05-10-2021 to 09-10-2021
-1. Working on Material uI migration from V4.x to 5.x
+1. Working on Material uI migration from V4.x to 5.x: failed

 # 26-09-2021
 1. Bug fix: General ledger opening balance always coming as 01/04//2021 now fixed: 30 mins